mesosphere/dcos-docs-site/pages/services/dcos-monitoring/0.2.1/release-notes/index.md

 ## New features

 * Grafana v5.3.4.
-* Support SSH auth when fetching from git repository.
+* Support SSH auth when fetching from Git repository.
 * Add default Grafana dashboards which can be automatically loaded.
 * Support Grafana server placement constraints.
-* Support fetching from a branch in a git repository.
+* Support fetching from a branch in a Git repository.

 ## Updates

 * Use local persistent volume for Grafana server.
 * Used Docker image for Grafana server.
-* Recursively clone git sub-modules from a git repository.
+* Recursively clone Git sub-modules from a Git repository.

 # Version v0.1.1